 Responsibilities: Creative Direction, Identity Design, Brand Strategy, Naming, Research

-Responsibilities: Project Management, Account Management, Bookkeeping, Office Management
+Responsibilities: Human Resources, Account Management, Bookkeeping, Office Management, Sustainability

 She opens her closet.
 It was a study in monochrome.
 There are a dozen or so white shirts next to suits ranging from dark grey to black.
 Beneath them are corresponding shoes.
 Heels, but modest.
 The sort of shoes you wear to church.
 She makes her selection, continuing her routine.
 She fixes her hair.
 Something understated.
 Next, she puts on makeup.
 The goal is to make it look as natural as possible.
 She practices her smile.
 It is an empathetic smile.
 Or half smile.
 The lips smile, but the eyes are sad.
 It is comforting, but a little hard to master.
 As she buttons her jacket and looks one more time, she hears her mother, “Jenny!
 Did you take the eye shadow from the cadaver makeup again?”
 She replies, “No, mom.
 Of course not!”
 Then she walks down the stairs ready for work.
 Opens the door.
 Sad smile.
 “Please come in.
 I am so sorry for your loss.”